Table of Contents

-- They are produced mainly in internal combustion engines and coal burning power plants.
-They are produced naturally by lightening.
+- They are produced mainly in internal combustion engines and coal-burning power plants.

-- Agricultural fertilization and the use of nitrogen fixing plants also contribute to atmospheric NOx, by promoting nitrogen fixation by microorganisms.
+- Agricultural fertilisation and the use of nitrogen-fixing plants also contribute to atmospheric NOx, by promoting nitrogen fixation by microorganisms.

-- NOx (contributes to global cooling) should not be confused with nitrous oxide (N2O), which is a greenhouse gas and has many uses as an oxidizer.
+- NO and NO2 (contribute to global cooling) should not be confused with nitrous oxide (N2O – GHG), which is a greenhouse gas and has many uses as an oxidiser.

 Effects on Health and Environment

-- They are believed to aggravate asthmatic conditions and create many respiratory health issues, especially in children.
+- They are believed to aggravate asthmatic conditions and create many respiratory health issues.